apache/qpid-proton/proton-c/docs/api/index.md

 "transports") and allows one or more threads to handle @ref event "events".

+## Low-level IO integration

-**Low-level integration** - The @ref connection\_driver provides a low-level SPI to feed byte streams from any source to the protocol engine.
+The @ref connection\_driver Connection Driver is a low-level SPI to feed byte streams from any source to the protocol engine.
 You can use it to integrate Proton directly with a foreign event loop or IO library, or to implement your own @ref proactor to transparently replace Proton's IO layer.